trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

     ``<outputFile>``.
 By default, the contents of this file will **also** be printed to STDOUT unless ``NO_ECHO_OUT`` is passed as well.

+    NOTE: Contrary to CMake documentation for EXECUTE_PROCESS(), STDERR output will get included after all STDOUT output.
+Therefore, you can't write any tests that depend on the order of STDOUT and STDERR output in relation to each other.
+Also note that all of STDOUT and STDERR will be first read into the CTest executable process main memory before the file ``<outputFile>`` is written.
+Therefore, don't run executables or commands that generate massive amounts of console output or it may exhaust main memory.
+Instead, have the command or executable write directly to a file instead of going through STDOUT.

   ``NO_ECHO_OUTPUT``

     If specified, then the output for the test command will not be echoed to